dwp/dataworks-open-source-policy/open_source_policy.md

 ## General Approach

-As a conceptual guide, documentations, designs and code which are presented in a generic form, so that they can be re-used without modification by other parties for different projects with similar goals, are probably suitable for open-source publication subject to the limitations of this document and it's related/supporting documentation.
+As a conceptual guide, information which is specific to DWP, or specific to infrastructure which supports DWP services, is generally not suitable for open-source publication.
+Information which is presented in a generic form, so that it can be re-used without modification by other parties for different projects with similar goals, is probably suitable for open-source publication subject to the limitations of: DWP policy; and of this document and it's related/supporting documentation.

-As a similar conceptual guide, information which is specific to DWP, or specific to infrastructure which supports DWP services, is probably not suitable for open-source publication unless this can reasonably be abstracted to a point where it can be made more widely useful to the open-source community.

 ## Legal Restrictions